 Dogs, though, were also a means of protection.
 If you haven't noticed, they love to chase things and don't seem to care what it is.
 They are also capable of holding at bay large and dangerous animals - lions and tigers and bears.
 So if a band of hunters came across something that would hunt them, a couple of dogs could hold the larger animal off and give the humans time to get away.

 Dogs are also hunters and they can easily chase down large game animals.
-The distinctive characteristic of the domesticated dog from their wild cousins is that domesticated dogs are happy to chase and corner game animals but will hold off actually attacking it.
-Although dogs can outpace their human owners, their barking indicates where and how far away the prey was.
+But the distinctive characteristic of the domesticated dog from their wild cousins is that domesticated dogs are happy to chase and corner game animals but will hold off actually attacking it.
+Although the dogs could outpace their human owners, their barking indicated where and how far away the prey was.
 Hunting dogs don't have to be big either.
 One of the most absurd sights is to see a terrier chasing after a herd of cows with the cows high-tailing it around the field.

 In return, dogs themselves found that living with people had its advantages.
 They could eat the same food as their owners and having people prepare your meals was something that dogs expect to this day.
-But dogs are also happy with the bits and parts that the people threw away.
-Although less common today, dogs do love to chew on bones.
-They also adapted quickly to human dwellings and were happy just to lay around and not bother anyone.
+But dogs were also happy with the bits and parts that the people threw away.
+Although not seen so much today, it was once a common sight to see dogs happily munching on bones.
+They also adapted quickly to human dwellings and were happy just to lay around.

-All dogs are descended from wolves and now show more variety than any other species.
-Depending on the breed, a dog can weight from 2 to 200 pounds.
+All dogs are descended from wolves and they now show more variety than any other species.
+Depending on the breed, a dog can weigh from 2 to 200 pounds.
 Their ears can stand up or be long and floppy.
 Tails bend down or curve up.
-Their faces can be long and sleek or flat and pug.
-But whatever a modern dog looks like, it looks like it does because some person wanted it that way.
+Their faces can be long and sleek or flat and broad.
+But whatever a modern dog looks like, it looks like that because some person wanted it that way.

 Exactly how dogs and people ended up being inseparable must remain conjectural.
 One suggestion is that humans would come across wolves who had brought down some large game animal.
 The humans - if there were enough - would drive the animals back and snitch some of the meat.
 Eventually the people would discard the bones a discreet distance from their settlements and the smaller of the animals would find that sticking close to people had its advantages.
 Eventually the more docile animals would lose its fear of humans and become what we think of as pets.